belle2/basf2/online_book/prerequisites/python.rst

 .. admonition:: Hint
   :class: xhint stacked toggle

   Try it out in your jupyter notebook.
-To understand the output, the internet is once again your friend.
+To understand the output the internet is, once again, your friend.

 .. admonition:: Solution
   :class: solution toggle

-  The output comes in the form of a tuple (a finite ordered list (sequence) of elements).
+  The output comes in the form of a tuple (a finite ordered list (or sequence) of elements).
 For example, one output could be ``(15540523, 20)``, which is saying you have a dataframe of 15540523 rows, and 20 columns.